-When it comes to location, the highest average paycheck ($104K annually) can be spotted in Pittsburgh, Pa.; Phoenix, Ariz. (around $100K), the company's headquarter city of Irvine, Calif. (approximately $85K), and Detroit, Mich. (about $65K) are the next top-paying cities.
-Charlotte, N.C. ranks low on the pay scale — at $39K, it is one of the lowest-paid cities.
-Within the firm, employees working in California take home the most — $66K per year on average.
+When it comes to location, the highest average paycheck (about $104K annually) can be spotted in Pittsburgh, Pa.; the company's headquarter city of Irvine, Calif. (around $86K), Detroit, Mich. ($65K), and Vancouver, Wash. (approximately $64K) are the next top-paying cities.
+On the lower end is Linton, Ind. at $34K.
+Within the company, workers earn the highest salaries (an average of $68K per year) in California.

 Years of Experience

 Between the one and five year mark, median pay is $33K per year.
 When we consider tenure, a substantial portion of employees (33 percent) have been working for five to nine years and make $40K annually on average.

 Certifications and Degrees

 Certified Safety Managers receive bigger paychecks ($46K per year) than those without credentials.
 On average, salaries rise to about $42K annually for accredited Certified Safety Professionals.
 The highest-paying degree here is a Master of Business Administration (MBA); Taco Bell Corporation awards approximately $70K to these degree-holders.

 When it comes to skills, Leadership seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $44K per year.
 Customer Service is considered a run-of-the-mill skill; close to one-half of Taco Bell Corporation's people use it regularly.
 Many workers are also familiar with Operations Management, People Management, and Training.